Can we (an individual homeschool) be allowed to do fund raising similar to youth sports groups, scouts,etc?

 By selling calendars Mrs W. was operating a small for-profit business.
-She is free to use the profit of the small business for anything she wishes,including homeschool books and supplies.
-Since Mrs W. didn’t mention what state she was in I cannot tell if her state requires business registration.
-Many do not require any type of registration for a sole proprietorship using your own name.
+She is free to use the profit of the small business for anything she wishes, including homeschool books and supplies.
+Since Mrs W. didn’t mention what state she was in, I cannot determine if her state requires business registration.
+Many states do not require any type of registration for a sole proprietorship using your own name.
 You may have to file a name registration with your Secretary of State to establish a business name.

-To deposit these checks Mrs W. need to open a checking account in the homeschool’s name.
-You’ll have to get an EIN number from the IRS at www.irs.gov (See the Q&A on my website for details www.HomeschoolCPA.com).
+To deposit these checks Mrs W. needs to open a checking account in the homeschool’s name.
+You’ll have to get an EIN number from the IRS at www.irs.gov.
 You can then spend the money in the checking account on homeschool supplies and close it or keep a small amount in it until next year.

 Mrs W. should report the $90 as income on her tax return as either Other Income on line 21 of the 1040 or on Schedule C Business Income if she had expenses from the sale of the calendars (postage, mileage, etc…)